Ryas-Yusenda/tamper-kit/README.md

 ---

-## 💡 Usage Tips

-- Keep your scripts updated to get the latest improvements and bug fixes.
+## ⚠️ Disclaimer

+All scripts in this repository are created **for educational purposes only**.
+I am **not responsible** for any misuse, issues, or damages that may result from using these scripts.
+Use them at your own risk.

+---

-- Found a bug or have a feature idea?
+Found a bug or have a feature idea?
 Open an **Issue** in this repository.

 ---